 Bodyshape is located just north of the city center.
 It is not as large or have much of a vibe compared to Holmes Place.
-It features a small space with few machines, benches, squat racks etc. on the ground floor.
-The basement has dumbbells and a few ab machines.
+It features a small space with few machines, benches, squat racks, etc. on the ground floor.
+The basement has dumbbells, equipment for a chest-supported dumbbell row, and a few ab machines.

 The gym overall is very average.
 The space is small and the ceilings low as was the case with every other gym in Athens.
 There is nothing special about this place and overall I was not so impressed.
 If you’re staying in the area, this is a good gym purely out of convenience.

 Location: Psaron 38, Athina 104 38